-IMPORTANT: Participation in the Stock Epinephrine Program requires at least 2 school personnel to be certified on an annual basis.
+IMPORTANT: Participation in the Stock Epinephrine Program requires at least 2 onsite school personnel.
+It is highly recommended that all staff participate.

 Step 2: When you click "Add Staff Member", a new box will appear.
 Enter information for the trained staff member.
 Click "Submit" when done.